 Just Group Plc (www.justgroupplc.co.uk) is a UK-based financial services group that specialises in retirement income products and services.
-We last discussed it in our June 2020 note (see page 5 of that note), where we commented that, with a reasonably high coupon, Just Group's notes are exactly the sort of "boring" paper that NCYF's manager likes.
+This position was last discussed it in our June 2020 note (see page 5 of that note).

 Just Group provides financial advice, guidance, products and services to individuals, financial intermediaries, corporate clients and pension trustees.
 It operates through a number of different brands.
 Ian says that it is very well-managed and is well-positioned to benefit from the structural trend of an ageing population that should see growing demand for its services.
 Overall, he says that, as would be expected, not much has changed with the company since we last wrote and it has moved up NCYF's rankings more recently on the back of good performance.
 NCYF has £6.5m of the 8.125% 2029 notes, £5.8m of the 9.375% 2059 and 1m of the equity, which has also recovered nicely.
 Ian says that Just Group continues to do its job and its securities have recovered from what Ian felt where absurdly low levels.
 He thinks that at some point, Just Group could be a potential takeover target, most likely from a pension fund or an insurance company.